Jack-I/TK_ETL_script/README.md

 "Taxocontrol extract-transform-load script"
-This project loads data via API, transforms it to proper state and stores it into folders and Google Drive.
+This project loads data via API, transforms it to proper state and stores it into folders and (Google Drive - now disabled).

 It works in manual and scheduled modes.
 For manual load some date - run the manual_load.py and input that date (or a date interval).